yerass11/quanta-git-practice-yerass11/README.md

 ## Overview

 Welcome to the **Quanta Git Practice** repository!
-This repository is designed to help you master Git workflows using the **GitFlow** methodology.
-By completing the tasks outlined below, you'll gain hands-on experience with essential Git operations, branch management, and best practices for maintaining a clean and organized Git history.
+This repository is designed to help master Git workflows using the **GitFlow** methodology.
+By completing the tasks, you'll gain hands-on experience with essential Git operations, branch management, and best practices for maintaining a clean and organized Git history.

 ## GitFlow Methodology